How Long Does Vape Juice Last?

 What About the Other Ingredients That Make Up the Vape Juice?

 However, bear in mind that all of the ingredients degrade all the time.
 Ingredients such as Propylene Glycol (PG) and Vegetable Glycerine (VG) take longer than most (between four to six years) but nicotine begins to degrade much faster (roughly one year), as well as flavourings, which won’t keep as long.
 All the time they will mix together and determine the life of that product.
+You can also get 100% VG E-liquids.

 Once opened, you should be able to see and smell for yourself whether it still holds value.
 Within two years, and even in some cases beyond that point, you can vape and test whether it still tastes as expected.
 It won’t do you any harm.